Twi ba

-The twi ba is a percussive musical instrument, popular within the Caribbean.
+The twi ba is a percussion instrument, popular within the Caribbean.
 It is usually used in the folk music of Guadeloupe.
 The twi ba is a type of idiophone, which is an instrument that makes sound based on the vibrations caused by making contact with the instrument.

 The twi ba is used often in ensemble forms.
-Chouval bwa, biguine, and zouk, are all Martinican styles that have been influenced by the use of the Twi Ba.
-The twi ba is a symbol of folk music in the isles.
+Chouval bwa, biguine, and zouk are all Martinican styles that have been influenced by the use of the twi ba.